DavideCapuozzo/Travel/README.md

 ## API Documentation

-The "Orizon Api" provides the following APIs for eco-friendly travel management:
+The "Travel Api" provides the following APIs for eco-friendly travel management:

 ### Users API